arobirosa/computer-repair-ai-assistant-prolog/README.md

 # Goal
-Proof of concept to evaluate the advantages and disadvantages of [knowledge representation and reasoning (KRR) systems (KRR)](https://docs.google.com/document/d/1J_ASpGjDwgqMDzNgB-hqQC3keA8sIMZIHHs8gmJXG04/edit).
+Proof of concept to evaluate the advantages and disadvantages of [knowledge representation and reasoning systems (KRR)](https://docs.google.com/document/d/1J_ASpGjDwgqMDzNgB-hqQC3keA8sIMZIHHs8gmJXG04/edit).
 The knowledge is represented by way of logic statements, and reasoning is done by way of the inference methods of that logic.
 It uses Prolog as the main programming language.

 This AI Assistant will help anyone to repair their computer.